rakutenanalytics/ios-rakutenanalytics/README.md

 @subsection analytics-configure-endpoint Configure a custom endpoint To use a custom endpoint when talking to the analytics backend add a `RATEndpoint` key to the app's info.plist and set it to the custom endpoint. e.g. to use the RAT staging environment set `RATEndpoint` to `https://stg.rat.rakuten.co.jp/`.

+@subsection analytics-rat-example-kibana Using Kibana to Test and Visualize Analytics RAT's [Kibana](http://grp01.kibana.geap.intra.rakuten-it.com/) and [Kibana STG](https://rat.intra.rakuten-it.com/stg-kibana/app/kibana#/discover?_g=()) sites can be used to test your analytics and to visualize your data in real time.
+To find all analytics data for your app, you can search for your Application ID by using a search query similar to `aid:999` or `app_name:<your bundle id>`.

+To find data for a certain event type, such as one of the @ref analytics-standard-events "standard events", you can add the `etype` to your search query, for example `aid:999 AND etype:_rem_launch`.

 @subsection analytics-configure-location Location Tracking
 @warning The SDK does not *actively* track the device's location even if the user has granted access to the app and the RAnalyticsManager::shouldTrackLastKnownLocation property is set to `YES`.
 Instead, it passively monitors location updates captured by your application.